KBNLwikimedia/MediaFromDelpher_ExtractCopyrightTemplates/stories/Free to use - Exploring public domain claims in Wikimedia Commons files sourced from Delpher (May 2025).md

 * kf 2
 * kf 3
 *

+## Intro, preamble, and background

+### Why did I write this article?
+Much of the historical content from Delpher falls into the public domain due to its age and can therefore be uploaded to Wikimedia Commons without concern.
+At the same time, the KB — being the operator of Delpher — has a contractual obligation towards authors and publishers to monitor potential copyright infringements and to prevent them as much as possible, including Delpher content that has been uploaded to Wikimedia Commons.

+For this reason, the KB wants to gain a better understanding of which newspaper articles, books, magazines and other materials from Delpher have been uploaded to Wikimedia Commons, and how public domain claims to those files have been assigned by the Wikimedia community.
+In doing so, it is important to emphasize that the KB has absolutely **no** intention to act as a copyright police force.
+The goal is to work together with the Wikimedia community to handle copyright matters responsibly, with respect for both creators and users.

 ### What this article aims to do
 1. Provide a **practical case study** of how public domain claims are applied in a real-world environment — specifically, how Wikimedia Commons contributors handle copyright claims for [files sourced from Delpher](https://commons.wikimedia.org/wiki/Category:Media_from_Delpher).